Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

 \subsubsection{Operator V}

-The last WTT operator assumes that the model-switching law can be described or approximated by a P$\acute{o}$lya urn process, as proposed in \cite{el2021particle}.
-Specifically, it sets
+The final WTT operator presumes that the model-switching process can be described or approximated by a P$\acute{o}$lya urn process, as proposed in \cite{el2021particle}.
+It sets:

-where $\beta_k\in\mathbb{N}$ is a positive integer for $k=1,\ldots,K$ preset by the modeler.
-According to Eqn.(\ref{eqn:predictive_model_weight5}), the probability of switching to a particular model at one time instant depends on all weights this model has been previously received.
-It is shown that, by so doing, the Markovian switching assumption is broken, and a long-term memory for the correct model can be employed to improve the performance for some application cases \cite{el2021particle}.
-This operator is better than the others for cases where the model switching process is not Markovian but has a long-term memory structure that can be approximately characterized by a P$\acute{o}$lya urn process.
+where $\beta_k\in\mathbb{N}$ is a positive integer predetermined by the modeler for $k=1,\ldots,K$.
+As per Eqn.(\ref{eqn:predictive_model_weight5}), the probability of transitioning to a particular model at a given time step depends on all prior weights received by that model.
+It has been demonstrated that breaking the Markovian switching assumption and exploiting long-term memory for the correct model can improve performance for some applications \cite{el2021particle}.
+This operator outperforms the other methods when the model-switching process lacks Markov property but possesses a long-term memory structure approximated by a P$\acute{o}$lya urn process.